 HOW CAN YOU IMPROVE THE BPD?

 Contribute data.
-BPD can become an important resource informing and supporting decision-making and investment across the energy efficiency landscape.
-However, DOE needs more data to enable analysis of more retrofit measures, expand the dataset for different building types and locations, expand the uses and applications, and continue to increase the value and quality of the BPD.
+BPD aims to be a seminal resource that informs and supports decision-making and investment across the energy efficiency landscape.
+But the value of the BPD depends on the quantity and depth of data it contains.
+More data will enable analysis of more retrofit measures, building types and locations, expand the uses and applications, and continue to increase the value and quality of the BPD.

 The DOE is continually looking for data contributions, and new datasets are being added regularly.
 To date, we have received data contributions from dozens of exemplary industry leaders including Federal agencies, state and local governments, energy efficiency programs, real estate owners and private businesses.
 If you are interested in contributing data, please visit the Contributing Data page.